bioteam/covid-bioinformatics/README.md

 *./feature-to-gene-and-protein.py taxid-694009.gb*

-The COV genes and proteins are parsed from the GenBank files and sorted by their *product* tags in the source NCBI files.
-Synonyms for different *product* values are listed in *cov_dictionary.yaml*.
+The COV genes and proteins are parsed from the GenBank files as features and assigned standard names based on their *product* tags.
+The synonyms for these standard names are listed in *cov_dictionary.yaml*.

 # To-do